 Deep immersion.
 Building relationships.
 Bringing climate to life.

 All FOCUS cohorts will experience a combination of both group and solo travel, as well as deep cultural immersion and community engagement that GYA-accredited gap year programs have become known for.
 In addition, participants will engage with local experts working on real-world climate issues that are unique to each country.
-We are offering 2019 programs in each of the following locations below.
 When you apply, please select which country where you are most interested in taking your FOCUS Climate Gap Year.

 India is projected to be the world's fastest growing economy over the next 10 years in addition to being the most populated.
 More than 50% of their population lives in areas that are vulnerable to natural disasters and severe weather-related events like extreme monsoons, flooding, drought and heatwaves.
 Because of the rapid growth in technology and the lack of large electrical grids found in more developed nations, Indian communities are able to adapt to cheaper, small-scale clean electricity much faster.
 There is a strong culture of innovation and adaptability in India that is contagious and inspiring.
 With a new national goal of producing 175gw of renewable energy by 2022, rural electrification projects near the base of the Himalayas experiencing glacier melt, farming communities fighting to balance crop production and preserving elephant habitats due to shifting weather patterns, India is on the front lines of growth, innovation and adaptation.